Redot-Engine/redot-docs/contributing/development/core_and_modules/binding_to_external_libraries.rst

     env_tts.Append(CPPPATH=["speech_tools/include", "festival/src/include"])

     # LIBPATH and LIBS need to be set on the real "env" (not the clone)
-    # to link the specified libraries to the Godot executable.
+    # to link the specified libraries to the redot executable.

     # This is a path relative to /modules/tts/ where your .a libraries reside.
-    # If you are compiling the module externally (not in the godot source tree),
+    # If you are compiling the module externally (not in the redot source tree),
     # these will need to be full paths.
     env.Append(LIBPATH=['libpath'])